 We are active in our children's school and in our local church, www.autumnridgechurch.org.
 It is a great place to spend some time on Sundays if you are visiting Rochester.

-I currently am using the MacBook Air computer for logging and operating with MacLogger DX Plus.
-It is great software and I like it for many reasons including its integration with the callsign database QRZ.com and the ease with which I can generate LOTW files.
-I also use N1MM and Write Log for contesting.
+I currently am using the MacBook Air computer for casual logging and operating with MacLogger DX Plus.
+It is great software and I like it for many reasons including its integration with the callsign database QRZ.com and the ease with which I can generate LOTW files and upload instantly to Club Log.

 Overseas ham activity: